devops329/devops/instruction/grafanaK6/grafanaK6.md

 check(response, { 'status equals 200': (response) => response.status.toString() === '200' });
 ```

-However, we want to iteration to stop executing the following steps if the check fails.
+However, we want the iteration to stop executing the following steps if the check fails.
 To make that happen we need to get out of the test Builder and create a test that is driven by a script that you write.

 ## Editing the test script